BryanTheLinguist/BryanTheLinguist.github.io/index.md

 # Hello!

-This is my GitHub Pages site using the Minima theme.
+This is my GitHub Pages site using the Slate theme.